Adobe Illustrator can create precise shapes so it’s perfect for planning a room layout, especially for a kitchen or bathroom remodel.

 Building the Side Views of the Room Layout

 Once the top-down plan was done, it was time to work on the side views, so I could plan the shapes and sizes of my kitchen cabinets.
 I make a rectangle for each wall of the room.
-My kitchen is U-shape, so there’s only 3 walls.
+My kitchen is U-shape, so there are only 3 walls.
 I added the permanent features, like outlets and windows, then started building rectangular cabinets.

 For the east wall, I began by centering the sink cabinet under the window.
 Then added the dishwasher and the rest of the cabinets.
 I used Ikea’s website to get some standard cabinet sizes because I don’t want to create a 28-inch cabinet and then learn that I can’t buy that size.
 I spent a lot of time creating and deleting rectangles, playing around with the room layout until I came up with something I liked.
 Then I drew free-hand doors and drawers and everything else because it’s the cabinet box measurements that matter, but I still wanted to see what the whole thing will look like.